 How long does it take a male betta to make a bubble nest?

-It takes two weeks for the male betta fish to complete their bubble nest.
+It takes 2-3 days for the male betta fish to complete their bubble nest.
 Water condition in the tank is one of the factors that determine how long the bubbles will sustain.
 The speed of the nest building also depends on several factors.

 Also, the flow of the filter may damage the bubble nest.
 So when the betta fish starts building the nest, keep the water condition suitable for the nest building if you want the betta fish to complete their nest quickly.